jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

-(1) A person commits an offence against this Act if the person— (a) knowingly does not keep the documents required to be kept by a tax law; or (ab) knowingly fails to register with a foreign government agency as required by Part 11B; or (b) knowingly does not provide information (including tax returns and tax forms) to the Commissioner or any other person when required to do so by a tax law; or
+(1) A person commits an offence against this Act if the person— (a) knowingly does not keep the documents required to be kept by a tax law; or (ab) knowingly fails to register with a foreign government agency as required by Part 11B; or (ac) knowingly fails to provide information, including a self-certification, to another person when required to do so under Part 11B; or
+  (b) knowingly does not provide information (including tax returns and tax forms) to the Commissioner or any other person when required to do so by a tax law; or
   (c) knowingly provides altered, false, incomplete, or misleading information (including tax returns and tax forms) to the Commissioner or any other person in respect of a tax law or a matter or thing relating to a tax law; or
   (d) knowingly applies or permits the application of the amount of a deduction or withholding of tax made or deemed made under a tax law for any purpose other than in payment to the Commissioner; or
   (e) knowingly does not make a deduction or withholding of tax required to be made by a tax law; or (f) knowingly issues 2 tax invoices (as defined in the Goods and Services Tax Act 1985) in respect of the same taxable supply; or
   (g) in relation to a recipient of a supply of remote services from a non-resident supplier, and for the purposes of avoiding the payment of goods and services tax, knowingly provides altered, false, or misleading information relating to their residence in New Zealand or their status as a registered person.
-(2) No person may be convicted of an offence against subsection (1)﻿(b) for knowingly not providing information (other than tax returns and tax forms) to the Commissioner if the person proves that, as and when the person was required by the Commissioner to provide the information—
+(2) No person may be convicted of an offence against subsection (1)﻿(ac) for knowingly failing to provide information, including a self-certification, to another person or against subsection (1)﻿(b) for knowingly not providing information (other than tax returns and tax forms) to the Commissioner if the person proves that, as and when the person was required to provide the information—
   (a) the person did not have the information in the person's knowledge, possession or control; and (b) no non-resident, who under section 17(1C) was controlled directly or indirectly by the person, had the information in the non-resident's knowledge, possession or control.
 (3)